What Is The Difference Between Trace And Tracer Elements

 Tracer elements are extensively used in environmental science to monitor pollution and track ecological changes.
 For instance, isotopes of nitrogen and carbon can help scientists understand nutrient cycles and carbon flow in ecosystems, providing insights that are crucial for conservation efforts.

-ALSO READ: What'S The Difference Between Spongebob And A Priest
+ALSO READ: Difference Between Antibiotic And Antiviral

 Stable isotopes are particularly useful in conservation biology to trace the movement of wildlife and monitor their dietary sources without disrupting their natural behaviors.
 This information is essential for developing strategies to protect endangered species and manage ecosystems sustainably.